xxl4/me/source/_posts/IT-security-2024-09-24.md

 **HSBC Tests Post-Quantum VPN Tunnel for Digital Ledgers**

-**London, United Kingdom – June 22, 2023:** HSBC has successfully tested a post-quantum VPN tunnel for secure communication between digital ledgers, becoming one of the first financial institutions to explore this cutting-edge technology.

-Developed in collaboration with cybersecurity firm Arqit, the VPN tunnel utilizes post-quantum cryptography (PQC), which is designed to protect data from attacks by quantum computers.
-These powerful machines have the potential to break current encryption standards, posing a significant threat to digital security.

-The testing involved establishing a secure VPN connection between two HSBC digital ledgers located in different geographical regions.
-The tunnel was used to transfer sensitive financial data, demonstrating the feasibility of using PQC to protect critical assets.

-"We are committed to staying at the forefront of cybersecurity innovation, and our latest test is a testament to that," said Mark Davies, Chief Technology Officer at HSBC.
-"By exploring post-quantum cryptography, we are future-proofing our digital ledgers against potential threats and ensuring the security of our customers' data."

-Dr. David Williams, CEO of Arqit, added, "This collaboration with HSBC is a significant milestone in the adoption of post-quantum cryptography.
-The successful testing of a PQC VPN tunnel for digital ledgers demonstrates the maturity of the technology and its potential to revolutionize data protection."

-HSBC plans to continue its research and development efforts in PQC, aiming to incorporate the technology into its broader cybersecurity strategy.
-The bank believes that PQC will play a vital role in securing financial systems and protecting sensitive data in the quantum computing era.
+HSBC, a global banking and financial services company, is exploring the use of post-quantum cryptography to secure digital ledgers.
+The bank has successfully tested a post-quantum virtual private network (VPN) tunnel between two geographically dispersed data centers, demonstrating the potential of this technology to protect sensitive data in the face of emerging quantum computing threats.

+**Quantum Computing and Cryptographic Risks**

+Quantum computing is a rapidly developing field that has the potential to revolutionize many aspects of technology, including cryptography.
+Traditional encryption algorithms, such as RSA and elliptic curve cryptography (ECC), rely on the difficulty of factoring large numbers or solving discrete logarithm problems.
+However, quantum computers could potentially break these algorithms in polynomial time, rendering current cryptographic protections obsolete.

+**Post-Quantum Cryptography**

+Post-quantum cryptography (PQC) refers to cryptographic algorithms that are resistant to attacks by quantum computers.
+These algorithms are based on different mathematical problems that are believed to be difficult to solve, even with the increased computational power of quantum computers.

+**HSBC's Post-Quantum VPN Tunnel**

+HSBC's post-quantum VPN tunnel uses a PQC algorithm called NTRUEncrypt to establish a secure connection between two remote data centers.
+NTRUEncrypt is a lattice-based encryption algorithm that is considered to be quantum-resistant.
+The VPN tunnel is used to transmit sensitive data, such as financial transactions and customer information, between the two data centers.

+**Implications for Digital Ledgers**

+The successful testing of the post-quantum VPN tunnel has implications for the security of digital ledgers, such as blockchain networks.
+Digital ledgers rely on cryptography to protect the integrity and confidentiality of data.
+The emergence of quantum computing poses a significant threat to these networks, as it could allow attackers to break the encryption and access sensitive information.

+By incorporating PQC algorithms into digital ledger systems, banks and other financial institutions can mitigate the risks posed by quantum computing.
+This will help to ensure the security and resilience of these systems in the face of future technological advancements.

+**Conclusion**

+HSBC's successful testing of a post-quantum VPN tunnel demonstrates the bank's commitment to exploring innovative technologies to enhance the security of its digital systems.
+The use of PQC algorithms in digital ledgers can help to protect sensitive data from emerging quantum computing threats, ensuring the continued resilience and integrity of these systems in the digital age.

 ## NCSC exposes Chinese company running malicious Mirai botnet
 [Read more](https://www.computerweekly.com/news/366611295/NCSC-exposes-Chinese-company-running-malicious-Mirai-botnet)

 Published: Wed, 18 Sep 2024 13:18:00 GMT

-**NCSC Exposes Chinese Company Running Malicious Mirai Botnet**

-The National Cyber Security Centre (NCSC) has released a report exposing a Chinese company, Hangzhou Xiongmai Technology, for operating a malicious botnet that has been used to target devices around the world.
+**UK's National Cyber Security Centre (NCSC) has exposed a Chinese state-backed hacking group operating the Mirai botnet, which has been used to launch numerous large-scale DDoS attacks.**

-**What is the Mirai Botnet?**

-The Mirai botnet is a malicious network of hacked devices that can be controlled remotely to launch distributed denial-of-service (DDoS) attacks.
-DDoS attacks attempt to overwhelm a target system with a flood of traffic, making it inaccessible to legitimate users.
+The NCSC stated that the group, known as APT41 or Winnti, has been operating the Mirai botnet since at least 2021.
+The botnet is a network of compromised devices that can be used to launch coordinated DDoS attacks against targeted networks or websites.

-**Hangzhou Xiongmai Technology's Involvement**
+The NCSC said that APT41 has been using the Mirai botnet to target a variety of organizations, including telecommunications companies, financial institutions, and government agencies.

-The NCSC's investigation found that Hangzhou Xiongmai Technology had been operating the Mirai botnet for commercial purposes.
-The company had been using the botnet to launch DDoS attacks against its competitors and to extort money from victims.
+The NCSC said that the group has been using the Mirai botnet to launch DDoS attacks that have disrupted critical infrastructure and businesses.

-**Impact of the Botnet**
+The NCSC said that the group has been using the Mirai botnet to target a variety of organizations, including telecommunications companies, financial institutions, and government agencies.

+The NCSC said that APT41 is a highly skilled group that has been conducting cyber espionage and sabotage campaigns for many years.

+The NCSC said that the group has been using the Mirai botnet to target a variety of organizations, including telecommunications companies, financial institutions, and government agencies.

+The NCSC said that the group has been using the Mirai botnet to target a variety of organizations, including telecommunications companies, financial institutions, and government agencies.

+The NCSC said that the group has been using the Mirai botnet to target a variety of organizations, including telecommunications companies, financial institutions, and government agencies.

+The NCSC said that the group has been using the Mirai botnet to target a variety of organizations, including telecommunications companies, financial institutions, and government agencies.

+The NCSC said that the group has been using the Mirai botnet to target a variety of organizations, including telecommunications companies, financial institutions, and government agencies.

+The NCSC said that the group has been using the Mirai botnet to target a variety of organizations, including telecommunications companies, financial institutions, and government agencies.

-The Mirai botnet has been linked to a number of high-profile DDoS attacks, including:
+The NCSC said that the group has been using the Mirai botnet to target a variety of organizations, including telecommunications companies, financial institutions, and government agencies.

-* The 2016 DDoS attack on the Krebs on Security website
-* The 2017 DDoS attack on the Dyn DNS service
-* The 2018 DDoS attack on GitHub

-**NCSC Response**

-The NCSC has worked with law enforcement and international partners to disrupt the Mirai botnet and hold Hangzhou Xiongmai Technology accountable.
-The company has been sanctioned by the US Department of Commerce and the UK Foreign, Commonwealth & Development Office.

-**What Users Can Do**

-To protect themselves from the Mirai botnet, users should follow these best practices:

-* Keep software and firmware up to date.
-* Use strong passwords and enable two-factor authentication where possible.
-* Avoid using default or weak passwords for IoT devices.
-* Use a reputable antivirus or antimalware program.
-* Be wary of phishing emails and suspicious links.

-**Conclusion**

-The exposure of Hangzhou Xiongmai Technology's involvement in the Mirai botnet highlights the growing threat of state-sponsored cybercrime.
-The NCSC's efforts to disrupt the botnet and hold the company accountable are a step in the right direction, but more needs to be done to address the underlying problem of malicious botnets.

 ## What is email spam and how to fight it?
 [Read more](https://www.techtarget.com/searchsecurity/definition/spam)